Bandipur Hiking - 3 Days

 • Opportunity to observe traditional crafts like pottery and weaving.

-• Experience the peace and tranquility of a small Nepali hill town
+• Experience the peace and tranquillity of a small Nepali hill town.

 Itinerary